onvio/gvm-openvas-scanner/README.md

 * 9390 = GMP Protocol for scanscript
 * 5432 = Postgres database

-*Warning* the user created is admin/admin so beware when you expose ports.
-The database uses default credentials as well.
+*Warning* the user created is admin/adminpassword so beware when you expose ports.
+The database uses default credentials as well (password none).